Catalytic Enhancement of Coherence in Noisy Quantum Channels and Characterization of Strictly Incoherent Operations: Preliminaries

-where $\mathcal{I}$ is the set of incoherent states.
 Another measure, the robustness of coherence \cite{napoli2016robustness,piani2016robustness}, assesses the extent to which an incoherent state $\sigma$ must be combined with a specified state $\rho$ to remove its coherence completely.
 The larger the robustness of coherence, the more the system can withstand being changed into an incoherent state through free operations.
 It is defined as

 The coherence fraction measures the maximum overlap between a quantum state and a maximal coherent state \(\ket{\phi}\) \cite{yao2019quantum, karmakar2019coherence,lipka2021catalytic} within a fixed basis.
 In the case of a single-party system, it is defined as